leoloves/PublicBadges/docs/infra.md

 # Infra

-These are the templates to set up the required common resources on AWS.
+These are the terraform templates to set up the required common resources on AWS.

 - [x] Create Terraform Account
 - [x] Connect Terraform to Github
-- [ ] Write Terraform Templates
+- [x] Write Terraform Templates
 - [x] Write Github Action Workflow
 - [ ] Write Documentation